-Zechariah continues describing his conversation with the visiting angel.
+Zechariah continues to describe his conversation with this visiting angel.

-The seven-branched lampstand was identical to the one the Lord instructed Moses to make for God’s tabernacle and subsequent temples.
-It burned a fuel of olive oil, representing the Holy Spirit, and its light the Presence of the Lord.
-The lamp itself pointed to His called-out people, Israel, whose mission was to shine God’s light into all the world to draw new believers unto Him.
+The seven-branched lampstand in Zechariah’s vision is identical to the one the Lord instructed Moses to make for God’s tabernacle and the subsequent temples.
+It burned a fuel of pure olive oil, representing the Holy Spirit, and its light symbolized the Presence of the Lord.
+The lamp itself points to God’s called-out people, Israel, whose mission is to shine His light into all the world, to draw new believers unto Him.

-The prophet Haggai had already delivered God’s message to the returned exiles to resume their work on the temple under the leadership of their Governor, Zerubbabel, and their high priest Joshua (or Jeshua).
-Problems had arisen after they laid the temple foundation, and work on the project was stopped for many years while their own homes were completed.
-God spoke through Haggai to address their priorities and tied their work stoppage and lack of faith with an observed reduction in the quantity and quality of the recent blessings they had been receiving.
+The prophet Haggai had previously delivered an instruction from the Lord to the returned exiles in Jerusalem, encouraging them to resume work on the temple under the leadership of their Governor, Zerubbabel, and the high priest, Joshua.
+Problems with violent neighbors had arisen soon after they had laid the temple foundation, and work on the project ceased for many years, even as their own homes were completed.
+God spoke through Haggai to address their priorities and tied their work stoppage and lack of faith with a reduction in the quantity and quality of the recent blessings they had been receiving.

-The rebuilt temple would be modest in comparison with the one Nebuchadnezzar had destroyed.
-But it was a new beginning.
-It would point to God initiating His new kingdom under the leadership of the coming Messiah, Jesus Christ, and point to a day when God would not reside in a building, but in the hearts of believers worldwide through the Holy Spirit.
+The rebuilt temple would be modest in comparison with Solomon’s original version, which King Nebuchadnezzar had destroyed.
+But it did signify a new beginning.
+Its construction would lead to God’s next move, His coming kingdom under the leadership of the Messiah, Jesus Christ.
+It points to a day when God will no longer reside in buildings, but in the hearts of believers, worldwide, through the power and presence of the Holy Spirit.

 The number seven is often associated with the Lord, being the number of completeness.
-Seven eyes, seven spirits, and seven qualities of the Spirit all point to the perfection and purity of God.
-Sabbath rest on the seventh day or seventh year of a field’s harvest is a direct acknowledgement of His blessing and our total reliance upon Him.
+Seven eyes, seven spirits, and seven qualities of the Holy Spirit all point to the complete perfection and purity of God.
+The Sabbath rest on the seventh day, or the seventh year of a field’s harvest, is another acknowledgement of God’s unique role in our many blessings and gratitude for His faithfulness and our reliance upon Him.

-Zechariah asked the angel about a detail in this vision.
+Zechariah then asked the angel about some of the details in this vision.

 11 I asked him, “What are the two olive trees on the right and left of the lampstand?”
 12 And I questioned him further, “What are the two olive branches beside the two gold conduits, from which golden oil pours out?”